DORIAN & BRODERICK

 “That’s the one.”

 Dorian edges as far as he can and manages to hit the button.
 Trumpets begin to blare from Broderick’s headset.
-The sound is instantly recognizable: the opening bars Oh Home, the national anthem of the United Space Republic.
+The sound is instantly recognizable: the opening bars of Oh Home, the national anthem of the United Space Republic.

 Dorian laughs, knowing exactly what’s happening, and they both ready themselves.